-ADD/ADHD is one of the most researched and most misunderstood diagnoses.
-Confusion occurs largely because the terms “attention deficit” and “hyperactivity” describe only the surface features of this challenge: these are just the tip of the iceberg: the symptoms are much broader and deeper than this.
+ADHD is one of the most researched and most misunderstood medical conditions.
+Confusion occurs largely because the terms “attention deficit” and “hyperactivity” describe only the surface features of this challenge: these are just one piece of the ADHD puzzle: the symptoms are much broader and deeper than this.
 In this series of articles, Dr. Davenport address the myths, misunderstandings, mysteries, and magic of ADHD.

 Permanent link to this article: http://www.drmontedavenport.com/adhd/

 When considering the difficulties you, your child, or your teen are having, it is important to contemplate all possible causes including anxiety, adjustment, and mood disorders.
 Children and teens who struggle with these challenges may have trouble with school performance and behavior.
 They may even appear distracted, impulsive, and hyperactive.
 Adults struggling with these difficulties can struggle too.

 Permanent link to this article: http://www.drmontedavenport.com/anxiety-depression-mood/

 At home and in the classroom, structured behavioral techniques and discipline are proven successful.
-Combined with flexibility that adjusts for the child’s unique difficulties associated with inconsistent mental effort and variable self-monitoring, flexible structuring is an attitude that focuses on addressing problems instead of bemoaning them.
-In this series of articles, Dr. Davenport provides helpful suggestions for many common behavior struggles, as well as, recommendations for when to use token economies, response cost, and natural/logical consequences.
+Combined with flexibility that adjusts for the child’s unique difficulties associated with inconsistent executive functioning, flexible structuring is an attitude that focuses on addressing problems instead of bemoaning them.

 Permanent link to this article: http://www.drmontedavenport.com/behavior/

-The child or teen with attention, learning, and executive functioning struggles has difficulty learning can benefit from an education plan that addresses two specific needs:
+The child or teen with attention, learning, and executive functioning struggles can benefit from an education plan that addresses two specific needs: